 To begin, take a look at your living room space and choose the correct wall to highlight.
 As a general rule, the feature wall should be the one which the eye is naturally drawn to, and it should be free of windows or doors as this can overpower the look.
 If your feature wall isn’t immediately obvious, you may choose to highlight a section of the room such as a chimney breast or alcove.

 We love Book Room Red by Farrow & Ball for this scheme, or for a rustic finish look to Casadeco’s Uni Betons wallpaper in copper.
-Keep the rest of the interior simple by choosing a crisp white paint for the remaining walls, and pull the look together with grey soft furnishings and warm copper accessories.
+Keep the rest of the interior simple by choosing a crisp white paint for the remaining walls, and pull the look together with gray soft furnishings and warm copper accessories.

 In the Home Office